-In Piazza Vecchia, you’ll find the intricately decorated Cappella Colleoni (above) and the Basilica di Santa Maria Maggiore, as well as the cathedral, the 12th Century Palazzo della Ragione (the old administrative headquarters of the city), and the civic tower, as well as a few little cafés.
+In Piazza Vecchia, you’ll find the intricately decorated Cappella Colleoni (below) and the Basilica di Santa Maria Maggiore, as well as the cathedral, the 12th Century Palazzo della Ragione (the old administrative headquarters of the city), and the civic tower, as well as a few little cafés.

 Much like in Venice, I found that the main street of Bergamo was a bit too crowded for my liking, but the rest of the place was a total ghost town.